anecdata/Socket/README.md

 # Socket
 TCP and UDP socket examples and helpers for use with CircuitPython.
+Easy to modify: Add exception handling, context managers; make TCP examples re-use connections or make new connections.

 More examples: